sbg/Mitty/Readme.md

 #### Un-pairing reads
 ([Example script](https://github.com/kghosesbg/mitty-demo-data/blob/master/generating-reads/unpaired-reads.sh))

-For some experiments you might want to use the existing Illumina or other modle that is normally paired-end model but generate  single-end reads instead.
+For some experiments you might want to use the existing Illumina or other model that normally produces paired-end reads to generate single-end reads instead.
 The `--unpair` argument allows you to do this.
 Note that in this case you should not pass in a second output FASTQ file.

 ```